wp-plugins/include/readme.txt

 A shortcode that includes other posts / pages with no nesting of the shortcode, to allow for multiple pages to call each other so that they display their chunks in different orders.

+**Shortcode: `[include_children]`**

+Same as Include, except that if no ID is given, it includes all child pages of the current page, in order.
+If an ID is given it includes the child pages of that page, in order.

 = Future Plans =

 * TinyMCE Integration - Waiting on WP 3.9 (TinyMCE v4)
  * Buttons to create/edit shortcode
  * Have the editor display included content, and update included pages on save
 * Add button/modal like "Add Media" to generate shortcodes for the user and place them in the editor

+== Screenshots ==

+1. The Include Plugin default Options Panel.
+Set the default options for the includes here.

 == Changelog ==